Types of tonometers

 • universal (22 – 42 cm).

-Types of tonometer power supply
+Types of power supply for tonometers

 Automatic and semi-automatic tonometers operate from different power sources:

-• the tonometer will still work, even if the batteries are dead, and there are no new ones at hand.
+• The tonometer will still work even if the batteries are dead and there are no new ones at hand.